Centerville, Florida

 Centerville is an unincorporated community in northeast Leon County, Florida, United States.
 It is located 1.5 mi east of Bradfordville and 8 mi north of Tallahassee at the intersection of County Road 0342 (Bradfordville Road) and County Road 151 (Centerville Road).
-The communities elevation is 177 ft.
+The community's elevation is 177 ft.

 Location

 Centerville, while rural, encompasses part of a large housing development of Killearn Acres and also a few homes on Roberts Road, Centerville Road, and Bradfordville Road.
 Centerville's boundaries are not distinct but it is fair to say that Centerville is bordered on the north by Felkel.